jyxxhyx/coloring/readme.md

 - [X] Automatically analyze the Gurobi logs (via implementing a parser) and output the stat file.
 The official package ` grblogtools` is not available for Anaconda Python 3.6.

+- [X] Add functionality to draw the convergence plot (based on Gurobi log).

 - [ ] Use the initial solution of the heuristic coloring method as a warm start of MILP models.

+- [ ] If the upper bound equals the lower bound, turn off the preprocessing to save the solution time.

 - [ ] Avoid defining redundant variables (i.e., g_{v, H}) in the POP and POPH models.

-- [ ] Restructure and refactor.
+- [ ] Restructure and refactor (WIP).

-- [X] Add functionality to draw the convergence plot (based on Gurobi log).

 ## Reference